 The TDA was used successfully in June also for the survey of the first HPT (precision tracker) modules inserted in the first super module.
-The Alignment project foresees for the next months: a) the follow up of the target mounting with the reconstruction of the geometry information for the database; b) the survey from the sides of the target to be performed before and after loading; c) the strengthening of the network of reference point in the Hall C with the installation of some reference pits on the floor in order to improve the connection between the two super modules and make easier the operations of alignment of the instruments in the global OPERA reference frame; d) the completion of the alignment of the HPTs; e) the installation of a network of optical fibres to monitor the displacements of the main structures of the experiment during loading; f) the calibration of the BMS robot movements in the global reference frame.
+The Alignment project foresees for the next months: a) the follow up of the target mounting with the reconstruction of the geometry information for the database; b) the survey from the sides of the target to be performed before and after loading; c) the strengthening of the network of reference point in the Hall C with the installation of some reference pits on the floor in order to improve the connection between the two super modules and make easier the operations of alignment of the HPTs; e) the installation of a network of optical fibres to monitor the displacements of the main structures of the experiment during loading; f) the calibration of the BMS robot movements in the global reference frame.